UCDavisLibrary/ava/docs/methods.md

 	* The merge will have added extra fields at the bottom, delete these using the Delete Field tool in the attribute table menu (or Ctrl+L)
 7. Delete [AVA]1.geojson, [AVA]2.geojson, ... , [AVA]n.geojson from the avas folder

-### Quality Control
+### Quality Control Methods

-As we near the colmpletion of the current boundaries, it is now time to begin checking each boundary for a second time against the official description and the approved maps.
+For quality control, each boundary for a second time against the official description and the approved maps.
+Having a second (or even third) check each boundary ensures that the data matches as closely to the offical description as we can make it.

 The process should proceed as follows:
 1. Pick a boundary to check.
 1. Comment in the issue for that boundary that you are reviewing that boundary.
 1. Load the boundary's .geojson file and the list of Used Maps into QGIS.
 1. Check that
-  * the Used Maps were the most appropriate to use.
+  * the Used Maps were the best match for the official Approved Maps.
 If not, load up other maps.
+New options may now be available that weren't at the time the boundary was initially digitized.
   * the attribute table for the boundary file is complete and follows our standard.
 Note that State and County use \| (pipe) as the separator.
   * the boundary follows the description as best it can.
 Make changes as necessary.
 5. Update the Used Maps column to add any additional resources you used.
 Whenever possible, please only use the Approved Maps.